roahmlab/RAPTOR/Examples/Kinova/README.md

 Since inverse kinematics deals with finding a single joint configuration rather than a full trajectory, the configuration is represented using `Plain`.

-The cost function minimizes the distance between the computed joint configuration and the initial guess.
+The cost function minimizes the distance from the initial guess.
 Conceptually, this can be interpreted as:

 - The robot is at a given configuration.
 - It must move to a new configuration that satisfies specific position and orientation constraints while avoiding obstacles.